Thank you for using Canon products.

 Please use the Canon lookup table that is released on and after November, 2018.

-7. Fixes a phenomenon in which signal outputting of more than 100% occurs when the following combination of settings is selected.
+6. Fixes a phenomenon in which signal outputting of more than 100% occurs when in the HLG output of LUT.

 For further information, please refer to the latest version of the camera’s Instruction Manual that is released with the firmware update.